-Passing through the dinning room, glancing through the huge 1800’s stain glass windows, “reminiscing the beauty of old craftsmanship, hearing the trickling sound of the pedestal fountain in the corner; I stepped into the kitchen and stopped!
+Passing through the dinning room, glancing through the huge 1800’s stain glass windows, reminiscing the beauty of old craftsmanship, hearing the trickling sound of the pedestal fountain in the corner; I stepped into the kitchen and came to a dead Stopped!

 Turning slightly to see another door leading to the back yard.
 Glancing left, another hallway to an office, bathroom and library.

 My Rotties stared at me, titling their heads, happiness wilting.

 Walking back into the large dinning room, skimming over the huge glass table with seated high back turquoise chairs, the appointed art eased my eyes.
 Hearing water spilling startled me, “it’s a pedestal fountain, how lovely, I thought.”

 Gazing at the tall white calla lilies leaning gently in a translucent glass vase, my eyes admiringly followed upward to an extensive stained glass window.
 The tall thick lilac bushes caught my attention, covering a tall wooden fence, lending privacy from the public sidewalk.

 All was deathly quiet, while my Rottweilers gawked at me!

 Continuing my inquisitive search about the house, in front of me were tall wooden pocket doors leading into a living room.
 Another matching window where a garden filled with colour sat outside.